Systemicdrift/craft-demo/README.md

 * Google maps barks at you saying it didn't load correctly.
 It needs a proper dev key and someone to bill.
 Nothing is "free".
 Key was removed because github warns against storing keys.

-* When saving pokemon and flipping from all/saved view, the infinite scroll breaks due to some state not being restored properly.
+* When searching and flipping from all/saved view, the infinite scroll breaks due to some state not being restored properly.
+Will not fix :-)

 ### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).